Pocket-Impact/pocketImpact-backend/api-docs.md

 ## Overview

-Pocket Impact is a Node.js/Express REST API for managing users, organisations, surveys, and feedback, with authentication and role-based access control.
+Pocket Impact is a Node.js/Express REST API for managing users, organisations, surveys, and responses, with authentication and role-based access control.
 It uses MongoDB for data storage.

 ---